Processes and Policies

 Staff exchanges and symposia have been a powerful opportunity for network members as reflected in the potential solutions above.

-Policies for Stat Lab Leadership Changes and Moves (PDF)
+Stat Lab Leadership Changes & Director/Coordinator Moves

 Stay in Touch!